TheRogueArchivist/DRML/Entries/Copy-X/Copy-X.md

 ## Preservation Instructions:

-light: None
+copy-X light: None

-professional: Any sort of basic copy of the disc image appears to work.
+copy-X professional: Any sort of basic copy of the disc image appears to work.

 ***